 Viðareiði & Hvannasund

 If you prefer the northern islands, head to the northern part of the country.
-The coastal settlement of Viðareiði or a village of Hvannasund hits the mark perfectly.
+The coastal settlement of Viðareiði or a village of Hvannasund hits the spot perfectly.
 Stay in there until you witness the pure magic.

 The magnificent magic landscape is sure to enhance the experience you get, and we can promise you—the surprise of receiving a tourist in February on people's faces may be worth a lot!